gamedevpl/www.gamedev.pl/games/nukes/docs/design/game/gameplay-overview.md

 - Launch sites are locations from which missiles are launched.
 - Each launch site is assigned to a specific state.
 - Launch sites have a cooldown period of 5 seconds between launches.
+- Launch sites can be destroyed by nearby explosions.

 ### Missiles

 - Missiles are launched from launch sites and can target enemy cities, launch sites, or other missiles.
 - Missiles travel to their targets and create explosions on impact.
+- Missiles can intercept other missiles in flight.

 ### Explosions

 - Explosions result from missile impacts.
-- Explosions can damage cities and reduce the population
+- Explosions can damage cities and reduce the population.
 - Explosions can destroy missiles which are in range of the explosion.
 - Explosions can destroy launch sites which are in range of the explosion.